 After placing the ball, the same procedure and rules of executing a indirect free kick apply.
-Robots are also allowed to perform the throw-in with their hands, in this case: (replaces: At the moment of delivering the ball, the thrower:)
+Robots are also allowed to perform the throw-in with their hands, in this case:

-- faces the field of play (in the physical competition only) - has part of each foot either on the touch line or on the ground outside the touch line - holds the ball with both hands in the physical competition and at least one hand in the virtual competition - delivers the ball from behind and over his head (in the physical competition only) - (suspended: delivers the ball from the point where it left the field of play) - releases the ball within 10 seconds lf a robot tries to perform a throw-in with hands and fails to respect the rules, a free-kick is awarded to the opponent team.
+- faces the field of play (in the physical competition only) - has part of each foot either on the touch line or on the ground outside the touch line - holds the ball with both hands in the physical competition and at least one hand in the virtual competition - delivers the ball from behind and over his head (in the physical competition only) - releases the ball within 10 seconds

+If a robot tries to perform a throw-in with hands and fails to respect the rules, a free-kick is awarded to the opponent team.